CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </div>

 ### History
 In the early 1960s, Heinz Waaske was working for the Wirgin camera company, and he was obsessed with the idea of a full-frame 35mm camera that could fit in your pocket.
-He spent several years designing one in his free time before finally taking it to his boss, Heinrich Wirgin, who was reportedly less than thrilled, irritated that Heinz had used Wirgin's resources to develop his pet project.
-This eventually led to Heinz leaving Wirgin.
+He spent several years designing one in his free time before finally taking it to his boss, Heinrich Wirgin, who was reportedly less than thrilled.
+Irritated that Heinz had used Wirgin's resources to develop his pet project, this caused their relationship to sour, and eventually led to Heinz leaving Wirgin.
 Unemployed, he demonstrated his prototype to both Leica and Kodak, both of whom rejected it.
 In 1965, after having his hopes crushed by three separate camera manufactures, he took a regular job at Rollei, where he kept quiet about his idea.

 Rollei itself was founded in 1920 by two former Voigtländer employees, Paul Franke and Reinhold Heidecke.
 They got their start making stereo cameras like the Heidosop, and in 1929 they released what is now one of the most famous film cameras in existence, the Rolleiflex.
-Rollei absolutely dominated the high quality TLR market, making a precision and lustworth professional camera that spawned countless imitators, such as my Yashica D. However, by the 1960s, the TLR market was shrinking, and Rollei was looking for new ideas.
+Rollei absolutely dominated the high quality TLR market, making a precision and lustworthy professional camera that spawned countless imitators, such as my Yashica D. However, by the 1960s, the TLR market was shrinking, and Rollei was looking for new ideas.

 In 1964, the company hired 38 year old German physicist Heinrich Peesel to be the Chairman of the Rollei board of directors.
 He had produced a detailed report outlining the future path of the company, and his aggressive approach involved moving into new markets, such as slide projectors, a Hasselblad competitor...and 35mm.

-In 1965, two months after Heinz was hired, he had a chance meeting with Heinrich, where he reluctantly showed him his prototype.
+In 1965, two months after Heinz was hired, he had a chance meeting with the new Chairman, where he reluctantly showed him his prototype.
 It was exactly what the new Chariman of the Board of Directors was looking for, and by November 1966 the Rollei 35 was unleashed on the world.

 Retailing for a whopping $189.95 ($1,834 in 2025), the Rollei was advertised as the smallest full frame 35mm camera ever produced.
 It leveraged Rollei's design heritage to specifically target the premium market, and it was a resounding success.
 The camera remained in official production until 1981, with special editions being released sporadically after that, and it is estimated that over 1.5 million Rollei 35 were sold.
 Although the crown of "smallest 35mm camera" was eventually taken by the partially automatic Minox 35 in 1973, as far as I know the Rollei 35 remains, to this day, the smallest 35mm camera with full aperture and shutter speed controls.

 It's high price raised some eyebrows, but reviews were positive.
 In his July 1967 review in Camera 35, Jim Hughes reviews the expensive $189.95 camera, saying that it's size and quality invite "amazement, then disbelief, and finally fascination".
 He sums up my thoughts perfectly when he says, "when you hold the Rollei 35, you can't help but know that you're holding a miniature masterpiece of design.

-A lot of the details I've related about the camera's history have been taken from Mike Eckman's [excellent overview](https://mikeeckman.com/2021/02/rollei-35-t-1974/), which is well worth reading.

 ### My Camera
 I got my camera in a bit of a roundabout way.
 I had the good fortune to buy a high speed film camera at an estate sale for $6, which I then traded to a friend for a mint condition Rollei 35 S. Mine is the upgraded S model, manufactured from 1974-1980, with the most prominent change being the upgrade from the original 4 element 3.5 Tessar to my version's 5 element 2.8 Sonnar lens.
 The Sonnar is a truly wonderful little lens, producing sharp and contrasty images with an excellent f/2.8 on such a tiny camera.
 It is considered one of the best lenses ever put in a compact camera.

 My specific camera was produced in 1979, based on having no serial number on the back (1979-) and for having the original distance scale numbers (- Dec 1979).
-If you want to date your own copy, the [Rollei Serial Nubmer Database](https://rollei35.rolleigraphy.eu/rollei35numbers.php#r35s) is immensely helpful.
+If you want to date your own copy, the [Rollei Serial Number Database](https://rollei35.rolleigraphy.eu/rollei35numbers.php#r35s) is immensely helpful.

-There are quite a few Rollei models, the original 35, the 35 S the 35 SE, etc.
+There are quite a few Rollei models, the original 35, the 35 S the 35 SE, etc, and serendipitiously, mine is the exact model I would have picke had I had the choice.

 ### Shooting Experience

-To put it simply, I love this little camera.
-It has only one flaw, the zone focusing,
+What's it like to shoot?
+Well to put it simply, I love this little camera.

-Sonnar lens (in the Rollei 35 S) was considered one of the best lenses ever put in a compact camera It was marketed as "the world's smallest full-frame 35mm camera," appealing heavily to travelers and discrete street shooters

-smallest manual 35mm camera ever made.
-1966-2015?
-queen of england

-cuase it is zone focus i carry it on my wrist. i ste tthe focus to like 15 ft and f/8 and just bring it to my eye and shooot. thejight meter is built into the top of the body, so as you walk around you can be tweaking the lm withough looking through the viewfinder. if this camera had a rangefinder, i wouldn't shoot with anything else. i adore this camera.

-in 1979, the rollei 35 was produced without body numbers on the back 1974-1979, mine, 1979-1980

-december 1979, new numbers for the distance scale, ‘ft 3 4 6 8 15 ∞’ . however, mine has the old numbers
-which should put mine at exactly 1979, 260,000 made?
+It's so disgustingly small that you can casually throw it in a jacket pocket and forget you even have it.
+It's so small that they didn't even bother installing camera straps on it, instead opting for an elegant wrist strap.

+The whole camera is just so elegant and thoughtfully designed.
+It has a bright and clear viewfinder with infinity and close-focus paralax lines.
+While holding the camera in both hands, you can look down and see all the settings as you adjust them.
+First you note the light reading, then you adjust the shutter speed and aperture with you left and right hands.
+As a zone focus camera, shooting it in a manual version aperture priority is the most sensible option, and the Rollei engineers have intelligently put a lock on the aperture to prevent unwanted adjustments while leaving the shutter speed to be more easily moved.
+As you look down, you can reference the aperture and then see clearly what range of distances will be in focus.
+The focusing ring on my example is a bit stiff, but this certainly prevents accidental adjustments.

+However, although they have definitely done their best to make the zone focusing as easy as possible, it is still zone focusing.
+Part of the joy of this camera is that they've managed to get an f/2.8 lens into such a small package, but the tradeoff is that you will have to be extremely careful if you ever want to use it to it's full potential.

+If this camera had a range finder, you would have a hard time convincing me to shoot with anything else.
+As it is, I still use it, but I'm rarely willing to take it as my only camera.

+### Miscellany
+As usual, Mike Eckman has an [excellent writeup](https://mikeeckman.com/2021/02/rollei-35-t-1974/), on the Rollei 35, which covers much of what I've related here while going into even more detail.

+### Tech Specs

 **Dates Manufactured**:
 **Type**: